lucasfloriani/poc-sbs-frontend/README.md

-# POC SBS Frontend
+# Octano Frontend

-Frontend do projeto POC SBS
+Frontend do projeto Octano

 ## Instalação do projeto